-Mechanistic data S - Clear MOA in experimental animal and human data; effects of TAs considered to be due to their competitive antagonistic binding/inhibition to muscarinic acetylcholine receptors (M1-M5) in the peripheral and central nervous system.
-W - The spectrum of symptoms in the food poisoning outbreak was not quite the same as seen after classic TA intoxication Key event can be linked to experimental animal and human data Common mechanism of action between hyoscyamine and scopolamine Conclusions on causality A causal relationship between TAs, in this case hyoscyamine/atropine and scopolamine and cholinergic effects from dietary sources is likely
+S - Key effect on heart rate, initial bradycardia followed by tachycardia S - Atropine produces typical symptoms such as dilated pupils and reduced salivation W - Doses appreciably higher than the reported/estimated doses in food poisoning incident(s) Mechanistic data S - Clear MOA in experimental animal and human data; effects of TAs considered to be due to their competitive antagonistic binding/inhibition to muscarinic acetylcholine receptors (M1-M5) in the peripheral and central nervous system.
+W - The spectrum of symptoms in the food poisoning outbreak was not quite the same as seen after classic TA intoxication Key event can be linked to experimental animal and human data Common mechanism of action between hyoscyamine and scopolamine Conclusions on causality A causal relationship between TAs, in this case hyoscyamine/atropine and scopolamine and anticholinergic effects from dietary sources is likely

-22. Both, clinical studies with hyoscyamine/atropine and scopolamine and human poisoning studies provide strong evidence for cholinergic effects.
+25. Both, clinical studies with hyoscyamine/atropine and scopolamine and human poisoning studies provide strong evidence for anticholinergic effects.
 The key effect reported in clinical studies is thereby on the heart rate, with reports of initial bradycardia followed by tachycardia.
 However, the effects are reported at doses significantly higher than reported/estimated exposures in human poisoning incidents.
 While human poisoning cases support the clinical and overall data, there are uncertainties due to the lack of dose-response data and self-reporting.
 It is furthermore unclear whether the effects are due to the presence of hyoscyamine and scopolamine or other TAs, for which no analytical data were available.
 Differences in the exposures between poisoning incidents and clinical studies, while reporting similar effects further add to the uncertainties and could potentially be related to unidentified susceptibility factors in the exposed population or nutritional status.
-The available animal data and MoA from experimental studies are consistent with clinical observations in humans and are largely in agreement with the effects reported in poisoned individuals.
+The available animal data and MOA from experimental studies are consistent with clinical observations in humans and are largely in agreement with the effects reported in poisoned individuals.

-23. Overall, the available evidence provides evidence for a causal relationship between the dietary exposure to TAs (hyoscyamine/atropine and scopolamine) and cholinergic effects.
+26. Overall, the available evidence provides evidence for a causal relationship between the dietary exposure to TAs (hyoscyamine/atropine and scopolamine) and anticholinergic effects.

-Figure 8: Visualisation of the causality of TAs exposure and cholinergic effects.
+Figure 8: Visualisation of the causality of TAs exposure and anticholinergic effects.
 The yellow circle is representative of all epidemiological evidence assessed; the orange circle of all toxicological evidence assessed.
 The grey circle represents the conclusion of causality of the integrated evidence.